- How are brain and spinal cord tumors in children treated?

-Conformal proton beam radiation therapy: Proton beam therapy is related to 3D-CRT and uses a similar approach.
+Conformal proton beam radiation therapy: Proton beam therapy is related to 3D-CRT.
 But instead of using x-rays, it focuses proton beams on the tumor.
-Protons are positive parts of atoms.
 Unlike x-rays, which release energy both before and after they hit their target, protons cause little damage to tissues they pass through and then release their energy after traveling a certain distance.
 Doctors can use this property to deliver more radiation to the tumor and do less damage to nearby normal tissues.

-This approach may be more helpful for brain tumors that have distinct edges (such as meningiomas), but it is not clear if this approach will be useful with tumors whose edges are mixed with normal brain tissue (such as astrocytomas or glioblastomas).
+This approach may be more helpful for brain tumors that have distinct edges (such as chordomas), but it is not clear if it will be useful for tumors whose edges are mixed with normal brain tissue (such as astrocytomas or glioblastomas).
 There are only a handful of proton beam centers in the United States at this time.

-First, a head frame is attached to the skull to help precisely aim the radiation beams.
+A head frame is usually attached to the skull to help aim the radiation beams.
+(Sometimes a face mask is used to hold the head in place instead.)
 Once the exact location of the tumor is known from CT or MRI scans, radiation is focused at the tumor from many different angles.
-This can be done in 2 ways.
+This can be done in 2 ways:

-In one approach, radiation beams are focused at the tumor from hundreds of different angles for a short period of time.
+- In one approach, radiation beams are focused at the tumor from hundreds of different angles for a short period of time.
 Each beam alone is weak, but they all converge at the tumor to give a higher dose of radiation.
-An example of such a machine is the Gamma Knife.
+The Gamma Knife is an example of a machine that uses this approach.

-Another approach uses a movable linear accelerator (a machine that creates radiation) that is controlled by a computer.
+- Another approach uses a movable linear accelerator (a machine that creates radiation) that is controlled by a computer.
 Instead of delivering many beams at once, this machine moves around the head to deliver radiation to the tumor from many different angles.
-Several machines with names such as X-Knife, CyberKnife, and Clinac are used in this way for stereotactic radiosurgery.
+Several machines with names such as X-Knife, CyberKnife, and Clinac deliver stereotactic radiosurgery in this way.

 Stereotactic radiosurgery typically delivers the whole radiation dose in a single session, though it may be repeated if needed.
-Sometimes doctors give the radiation in several treatments to deliver the same or a slightly higher dose.
+Sometimes doctors give the radiation in several treatments to deliver the same or a slightly higher dose, which can now often be done without the need for a head frame.
 This is called fractionated radiosurgery or stereotactic radiotherapy.

-Brachytherapy (internal radiotherapy): Unlike the external radiation approaches above, brachytherapy involves inserting radioactive material directly into or near the tumor.
+Brachytherapy (internal radiotherapy): Unlike the external radiation approaches above, in brachytherapy a radiation source is put directly into or near the tumor.
 The radiation it gives off travels a very short distance, so it affects only the tumor.
 This technique is most often used along with external radiation.
 It provides a high dose of radiation at the tumor site, while the external radiation treats nearby areas with a lower dose.

-Whole brain and spinal cord radiation therapy (craniospinal radiation): If tests such as an MRI scan or lumbar puncture find the tumor has spread along the covering of the spinal cord (meninges) or into the surrounding cerebrospinal fluid, then radiation may be given to the whole brain and spinal cord.
+Whole brain and spinal cord radiation therapy (craniospinal radiation): If tests, such as an MRI scan or lumbar puncture, show the tumor has spread along the covering of the spinal cord (meninges) or into the surrounding cerebrospinal fluid, then radiation may be given to the whole brain and spinal cord.
 Some tumors such as ependymomas and medulloblastomas are more likely to spread this way, and therefore may require craniospinal radiation.